-This notice may be supplemented with any new significant facts learned subsequent to its submission.
-By providing this notice, MJA does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.
+This notice may be supplemented if any significant new facts are learned subsequent to its submission.
+By providing this notice, Numrich Gun Parts Corporation ("Numrich") does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.